 How To Categorize Products In Your Online Store

-Before you can optimize the important eCommerce product category features, you need to sort your products into the various categories.
+Before you can optimize the important eCommerce product category features, you need to sort your products into various categories.

 When you have different sections, you can then tweak the various aspects to increase conversions across the entire store.